Comparing the Digital Annealer with Classical Evolutionary Algorithm: Introduction

 Although these factors will affect the result of this research, comparing the DA with GA is useful from a user perspective where the aim is to get a solution to a problem as quickly as possible regardless of how the solution is derived.
 It is also useful for the research community to understand the extent to which one might be better than the other and on which problem categories.

 To address or minimise the effect of the factors that limit a fair comparison between the DA and GA, we do the following. \begin{itemize} \item Problem formulations: the DA is allowed to solve the considered problems in binary and quadratic form while the GA is allowed to solve problems in their natural formulation.
-This is because both algorithms have been optimised to solve problems in this form. \item Hardware differences: to minimise the hardware advantage, experiments carried out using the GA benefited from ``Just in Time'' (JIT) compilation with numba python library, which can achieve a speed up of up to approximately 500 times \citep{lam2015numba}.
-High performance machine equipped with Ubuntu 18.04, Intel Xeon Gold 5218 CPU @ 2.30GHz, and 192GB Memory was also used when running the GA. \item Hyperparameter tuning: to allow for a fair comparison, we used the same hyper-parameter tool ``Optuna'' \citep{optuna_2019} for both DA and GA. \item Performance metric: since the GA and DA can be terminated after a specified time limit, we set the same time limit for both algorithms.
+This is because both algorithms have been optimised to solve problems in this form. \item Hardware differences: to minimise the hardware advantage, experiments carried out using the GA benefited from ``Just in Time'' (JIT) compilation with numba python library, which can achieve a speed up of up to approximately 500 times \cite{lam2015numba}.
+Furthermore, we explored both serialised and parallelised evaluations.
+Parallel evaluation is done using \textit{Threaded Loop-wise Evaluation} described in \cite{pymoo}.
+High performance machine equipped with Ubuntu 18.04, Intel Xeon Gold 5218 CPU @ 2.30GHz, and 192GB Memory was also used when running the GA. \item Hyperparameter tuning: to allow for a fair comparison, we used the same hyper-parameter tool ``Optuna'' \cite{optuna_2019} for both DA and GA. \item Performance metric: since the GA and DA can be terminated after a specified time limit, we set the same time limit for both algorithms.
 The aim is to address the question of how much quicker a solution can be attained using a hardware solver like the DA compared to a classic GA implemented on a general-purpose computer, or vice versa. \end{itemize}

 The rest of this paper is structured as follows.
 The problem formulations are presented in Section \ref{sec:pe}.
 The Algorithms used in this study are described in \ref{sec:algorithms}.
 Section \ref{sec:ex} describes the problem sets and the parameter settings.
 Results are analysed in section \ref{sec:res}.
 Finally, conclusions and further work are presented in Section \ref{sec:con}.